Penn State Law Admissions Policies

 Once matriculated at Penn State Law, students have an ongoing obligation to disclose any information that would change their responses to any questions on their application for admission, including but not limited to: disclosure questions regarding arrests and criminal history, disciplinary action, pending criminal charges or investigations, and professional misconduct.
 Once students matriculate to Penn State Law, this obligation to disclose continues through graduation.

 Penn State Law places high importance on the integrity, maturity, and candor of applicants.
 Applicants are required to update the Office of Admissions in a timely manner of any circumstance that may alter their response to any question on the application.
-Penn State Law reserves the right to revoke an offer of admission if the Admissions Committee determines than an applicant has engaged in behavior that brings into question their honesty, maturity, moral character, or fitness to practice law.
+Penn State Law reserves the right to revoke an offer of admission if the Admissions Committee determines that an applicant has engaged in behavior that brings into question their honesty, maturity, moral character, or fitness to practice law.
 Penn State Law may revoke an offer of admission if the Admissions Committee determines that the applicant has provided false, incomplete, incorrect, or misleading information during the admissions process, or if new information is not provided in a timely manner.
 Applicants determined by the Admissions Committee to have provided incorrect, incomplete, or misleading information in their applications may be reported to LSAC's Committee on Misconduct or Irregularities in the Admission Process.